Tax is unavoidable. But, if you stay informed, you can at least eliminate the stress of managing it. Let’s begin with the basics.

 It’s important to note that these rates may differ depending on the age and circumstances of the employee, for example, apprentices aged under 21, or employees over State Pension Age.

-You can find out more about National Insurance rates at the government website.
+You can find out more about National Insurance rates on the government website.

 Employers must deduct Income Tax from their employees under the Pay As You Earn (PAYE) scheme.
 For PAYE, you deduct a percentage of an employee’s income depending on how much they earn.
 The current tax rates are as follows: